HomeDing/homeding.github.io/elements/rfcodes.md

 The following properties are available for configuration of the element:

-**pin** - This property defines the pin that is connected to the RF transmitter.
+**pin** -- This property defines the pin that is connected to the RF transmitter.

-**codeon** - This property specifies the code that is sent when a action with a value > 0 is received.
+(**codeon** - This property specifies the code that is sent when a action with a value > 0 is received.

-**codeoff** - This property specifies the code that is sent when a action with a value == 0 is received.
+**codeoff** - This property specifies the code that is sent when a action with a value == 0 is received.)

 ## Read more about 433 MHz units